philchalmers/mirt/README.md

 ## Description

-Analysis of dichotomous and polytomous response data using latent trait models under the Item Response Theory paradigm.
-Exploratory models can be estimated via quadrature or stochastic methods, a generalized confirmatory bi-factor analysis is included, and confirmatory models can be fit with a Metropolis-Hastings Robbins-Monro algorithm which may include polynomial or product constructed latent traits.
-Multiple group analysis and mixed effects designs may be performed for unidimensional or multidimensional item response models for detecting differential item functioning and modelling item and person covariates.
+Analysis of dichotomous and polytomous response data using unidimensional and multidimensional latent trait models under the Item Response Theory paradigm.
+Exploratory and confirmatory models can be estimated with quadrature (EM) or stochastic (MHRM) methods.
+Confirmatory bi-factor and two-tier analyses are available for modeling item testlets.
+Multiple group analysis and mixed effects designs also are available for detecting differential item functioning and modelling item and person covariates.

 ## Installing from source